 Hotel Credit Cards

 Many large hotel groups offer credit cards that let you earn rewards through their customer loyalty programs.
-Many of these cards come with large bonus offers that let you earn bonus points when you successfully apply and fulfil certain requirements.
+Many of these cards come with large bonus offers that let you earn bonus points when you successfully apply and fulfill certain requirements.
 A hotel credit card will usually also give you benefits that can help you get more out of your hotel stays.

 These perks may include free breakfasts, free room upgrades, access to a higher customer status without fulfilling minimum hotel stay requirements, and in some cases even free hotel stays every year.